tc39/notes/meetings/2023-09/september-27.md

 MLS: I registered my concerns.

 TAB: Just wanted to say my support for runtime valid syntax.
 Being able to run the code locally without requiring the build step cycle is extremely valuable for just usability.
-It’s no different than you’re going to ship a minfied version and you’re going to write your code with nice white space.
+It’s no different than when you’re going to ship a minified version and you’re going to write your code with nice white space.
 This is essentially the same deal there.
-It would be very annoying if it was required that you executed only minifiedJavaScript.
+It would be very annoying if it was required that you executed only minified JavaScript.
 So no comment on the exact syntax we’re doing, but on the idea of runtime valid type stuff, it’s very, very convenient for authoring.

 MLS: But minification is a transformation from an ECMAScript compliant code to an ECMAScript compliant code.
 So I don’t think that’s a valid argument.